-This interim period between going default and going into foreclosure is the sweet spot for wholesalers.
+This interim period between defaulting and going into foreclosure is the sweet spot for wholesalers.
 During this time, you can approach the homeowner with an offer that may very well save the day.
-Also depending on your strategy, you may be able to connect them with a cash buyer or execute an assignment contract with an end buyer in mind.
+Depending on your strategy, you may be able to connect them with a cash buyer or execute an assignment contract with an end buyer in mind.

 How Do I Profit from Wholesaling Pre-Foreclosures?